language-transfer/lt-app/CONTRIBUTING.md

 ## Issues & Pull Requests

-For now, go ahead and open issues/PRs willy-nilly.
-We'll get some guidelines in here if we need to standardize or manage project work.
-It would be wise to check with the core project maintainers before starting work on a PR, just to make sure you don't duplicate work or go too far in the wrong direction.
+At the moment, there's little outstanding work to be done by contributors.
+Check with the core project maintainers before starting work on a PR, just to make sure you don't duplicate work or go too far in the wrong direction.
+Accepting contributions is currently a nontrivial burden on the core maintainers; although of course interest in contributing is appreciated, in practice it can be hard to make sure contributors have the support they need throughout the process.
+Please don't take offense if your PRs/issues aren't accepted, or if they sit idle for a long time!

 ## Questions?